yesodweb/yesod/yesod-test/README.md

   mySuite = do
-    describe "Basic navigation and assertions" $ do it "Gets a page that has a form, with auto generated fields and token" $ do doGet_ "url/of/page/with/form" -- Load a page
+    describe "Basic navigation and assertions" $ do it "Gets a page that has a form, with auto generated fields and token" $ do get_ "url/of/page/with/form" -- Load a page
         statusIs 200 -- Assert the status was success

         bodyContains "Hello Person" -- Assert any part of the document contains some text.